firstruner/Framework_PHP_PartialsClass/README.md

-# Framework PHP - Partials functions
+# 🛠️ Framework PHP - Partials functions
 Part of Firstruner Framework for PHP to allow use Partial function with PHP class

-This project is a part of Firstruner Framework for PHP.
+This project is a part of 🛠️ Firstruner Framework for PHP.
 It contains a little part of the original Framework that allow you to use "partial" DotNet functionality into PHP structure project and also naturally the Framework loader.

 To use, it's very simple !

+## PHP version
+⚗️ Actually tested on PHP 8.2.4

-## Loader
+## 🧙‍♂️ Loader
 Create a folder that contains all of your POO Objects (classes, interfaces, enumerations and other).

     // The only required dependence for Firstruner Framework